 Bonus if the character is thought, by the characters or the audience, to be powerless or even dead.
-In this case, the revealing skill is a preamble for a "He's Back
+In this case, the revealing skill is a preamble for a "He's Back!" moment.

-- In the backstory of the current Robin (Tim Drake), this is how he learned the secret identities of Batman and Robin (Dick Grayson): by watching news coverage of B&R's escapades, during which Robin performed a complicated gymnastics move — which it had been established could be performed only by orphaned circus artist Dick Grayson.
+- Robin: Tim Drake learned the secret identities of Batman and Dick Grayson by watching news coverage of B&R's escapades, during which Robin performed a complicated gymnastics move — which it had been established could be performed only a handful of people around the world - out of whom the only one local to Gotham was orphaned circus artist Dick Grayson.